QueenRenee/Tranche-Finance/.github/ISSUE_TEMPLATE/feature_type.md

 **Want to contribute?**

-We love contributions from the Ethereum community!
+We love contributions from the Tranche community!
 Please comment on an issue if you're interested in helping out with a PR.